 Here they are summarized (and explained below):

-- Target popular niche topics and/or very popular products.
+- Target popular evergreen and micro niche topics and/or very popular products.

 - Make your 1 page website simple and short.